heapwolf/blog/src/articles/02 computer science/01 illustrated lamport timestamp.md

 ### Clocks vs. Logical Clocks
 Why don't we use regular time stamps?
 Most clocks count time at different rates and experience failures that require resynchronization.
-This means they are reliably unreliable for determining ordering of events.
+This means they are reliably unreliable for determining the order of events.

 Lamport Timestamps use a *Logical Clock* to keep track of the order of events on each node.
 A logical clock is not a clock that keeps track of the time, it's